markuSolli/OnionSocket/README.md

 - No automatic reconnection if something fails

 ## Install instructions
-- Run 'mvn package' to get the .jar file
+- Run ```mvn package``` to build a .jar file in the target directory
 - Either use this as a library, or run the .jar file with one of the main classes as argument to try the programs that are included
+Programs:
   - router/Distributor: Host a distributor server
   - router/Node: Host an OnionNode
- Example:
+Example on how to run:
 ```java -cp target/OnionSocket-1.0.jar markussp.onion.router.Distributor```

 ## How to use